Dr Matthew Nicholson, LLB (Sheffield, 2003), PgDip ('Bar Vocational Course', Northumbria, 2004), LLM (UCL, 2008), PhD (UCL, 2013), FHEA

 His research and teaching interests cover all aspects of international law, with particular interests in international legal theory (see the 2016 Law and Critique article, for example), international environmental law and policy (climate change in particular), the relationship between national and international law (see the 2015 ICLQ article), international human rights law (see the 2016 Northern Ireland Legal Quarterly article), and the law on the use of force.

-Matthew currently serves as the Law School's 'ECR Co-Ordinator' (supporting and representing 'Early Career Researcher' colleagues in Law School management, and serving on the Law School's Management Committee in that capacity), and as the Law School's representative on the Council of the Society of Legal Scholars.
-In 2016-17, and again in 2017-18, Matthew served as Co-Convenor of 'Law and Global Justice at Durham (international law research cluster).
+From January to September 2018 Matthew served as the Law School's 'ECR Co-Ordinator' (supporting and representing 'Early Career Researcher' colleagues in Law School management, and serving on the Law School's Management Committee in that capacity), and from July 2017 to October 2018 he served as the Law School's representative on the Council of the Society of Legal Scholars.
+Matthew is the Co-Convenor of 'Law and Global Justice at Durham' (international law research cluster), a role he also filled in 2016-17 and 2017-18.

 - International Law